 The draft structure plan lists a dry cleaner as a permitted land use.
 The submission from the Health Department of WA suggests the structure plan and amendment should comply with the Environmental Protection Authority guide regarding separation distances between industrial and residential land uses.
-This guideline recommends a separation of 100m between a dry clearing premises and residential development, due to the potential noise and odour impacts associated with a dry cleaners.
+This guideline recommends a separation of 100m between a dry cleaning premises and residential development, due to the potential noise and odour impacts associated with a dry cleaners.
 Table 1 of DPS2 lists a dry cleaners as a use not permitted (X) in a Mixed Use zone.

 The applicant proposes a staged development with stage one being development of the lots fronting Whiley Road, and the existing dry cleaners still operating in the building on the remainder of the lot.
-Even if a dry cleaners use was listed as a prohibited use, this staged process could still occur as the dry cleaners would have non conforming use rights.
+Even if a dry cleaners use was listed as a prohibited use, this staged process could still occur as the dry cleaners would have non-conforming use rights.
 A non conforming use right means that an existing use, such as the dry cleaners, which have the necessary planning approvals in place, can continue to operate even if a scheme provision or structure plan provision is introduced that later prohibits that use.
-In response to the Health Department concern, it is recommended that the structure plan be modified such that a dry cleaner is a prohibited (X) use.